-Authorized signers have no rights to the checking account other than those granted by the account's owner or financial institution.
 Typically, authorized signers can sign checks and withdraw or deposit funds without having to ask the owner for permission.
-According to Wolters Kluwer Financial Services, any transactions made by the signer must be for you.
+However, any transactions made by the signer must be for you as the owner of the account.
 Authorized signers -- including spouses -- have no rights to the account's assets if you die unless they are listed as the account's beneficiary.

 Typically, an authorized signer has many of the same rights to the account as the account owner.
 Not only can he sign checks from the account, he can access the account's balance and view transactions.
 The Uniform Commercial Code also grants him the right to close the account or stop payments on checks.
 The only way to stop that is for you both to put it in writing that only you can make that call.